monkey0head/recsys_sem/README.md

-# recsys_sem
-Tutorial on recommender systems for YSDA 2021
+## Tutorial on recommender systems for YSDA Machine Learing course